 Restoration of Oak Frames

 David Rudge Associates offers a complete oak frame restoration and replacement service.
-We work within period, historical and listed buildings.
+We work with period, historical and listed buildings.
+If you require the restoration of oak frames in a listed building, we can help.

-Our experienced craftsmen carry out extensive research on the building.
-We can then find the historical materials used in older buildings.
-This allows us to gain an understanding into the most effective methods.
+Our experienced craftsmen carry out extensive research on the building to identify the original materials used in the construction.
+This allows us to gain an understanding into the most effective methods of restoration.

 - Period Homes